shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Spells shared with vessels don’t stay shared forever.
 A shared spell automatically returns to you if any of the following happens:

--   The share duration for the spell expires.
-A shared spell’s share duration is equal to your Spell Duration.
+-   The share duration for the vessel expires.
+A vessel’s share duration is equal to your Spell Duration.
 -   The vessel becomes outside your Tether Range or shifts to another plane.
 -   The vessel dies or ceases to exist.
+-   The vessel willingly decides to stop being a vessel.

-As an action, you may refresh a vessel’s spells, refreshing the share duration of all spells shared with them, if the vessel is within your Cast Range.
-Additionally, whenever you share a spell with a vessel, all spells already shared with that vessel are automatically refreshed.
+As an action, you may refresh a vessel’s share duration, if the vessel is within your Cast Range.
+Additionally, whenever you share a spell with a vessel, that vessel’s share duration is automatically refreshed.

 As an action, you may take back any number of spells from a vessel, if the vessel is within your Cast Range.
 When a vessel no longer has any of your shared spells, they are no longer considered a vessel.

 ### Vessel Casting